 Taipei

 Taipei is one of the best-run cities in Asia for visitors.
-The MRT is clean, cheap, and announces stations in English.
-Street food is extraordinary and inexpensive.
-People are consistently helpful.
-The city is safe at all hours.
-It’s not without problems — air quality can be poor, summer heat is punishing (35°C+ with high humidity, June through September), and some of the major tourist sites are more interesting to read about than to stand in front of.
-But as a base for exploring a genuinely distinctive food culture and a handful of world-class museums, it’s hard to beat.
+The MRT announces stations in Mandarin, English, Taiwanese Hokkien, and Hakka.
+Street food is extraordinary and cheap.
+The city is safe at any hour.
+People are consistently helpful to visitors.
+It is not flawless - air quality can be poor, summer heat is punishing (35 degrees plus with high humidity from June through September), and some of the most famous tourist sites are more interesting to read about than to stand in front of.
+But as a base for eating well and visiting a handful of genuinely world-class museums, it is one of the easier cities in East Asia to navigate.

 The Night Markets

-Night markets are the practical reason many people visit Taiwan.
-Taipei has several; Shilin (Da Dongmen area) is the largest and most visited — 500+ stalls, open from 4pm to midnight, overwhelming in August and manageable in December.
-The stinky tofu, oyster omelette (oyster pancake), scallion pancakes, and taro balls are the things worth trying.
-The basement food area is separate from the outdoor stalls and has more variety.
+Night markets are the reason many people make a dedicated trip to Taiwan.
+Shilin (Da Dongmen area) is the largest, with 500-plus stalls operating from 4pm to midnight.
+The things to eat: stinky tofu (the smell is worse than the taste), oyster omelette, scallion pancakes, taro balls.
+The basement food court is separate from the outdoor stalls and has more variety.

-Raohe Street Night Market (Songshan) is smaller and less crowded, recommended if Shilin feels like too much.
-Tonghua Street Market (Linjiang) in Da’an is the one locals from that neighbourhood use.
+Raohe Street Night Market in Songshan is smaller and less crowded - this is the one to choose if Shilin feels overwhelming.
+Tonghua Street (Linjiang) in Da’an is where locals from the neighbourhood actually eat.

 National Palace Museum